petrassurna/solid-sql-tables/src/SolidSQLTables/README.md

 ﻿# Solid SQL Tables – Philosophy & Design

 This library creates and modifies SQL Server databases by dynamically adding tables and columns based on JSON definitions.

-For a full working example of table creation, see:
-📁 `solid-sql-tables.tests/json/all-fields`

 ---